AmbiqAI/heartkit/docs/tasks/byot.md

     ```

-2. **Register the Task**: Register the new task with the `TaskFactory` by calling the `register` method.
+2. **Register the Task**: Register the new task with the [TaskFactory](../api/tasks/factory.md) by calling the `register` method.
 This method takes the task name and the task class as arguments.

     ```python
-    ...
+    # Register the custom task
     hk.TaskFactory.register("custom", CustomTask)
     ```

 3. **Use the Task**: The new task can now be used with the `TaskFactory` to perform various operations such as training, evaluating, and deploying models.

     ```python
-    ...
+    # Define task parameters
     params = hk.HKTrainParams(...)

+    # Get the custom task
     task = hk.TaskFactory.get("custom")

+    # Train the model
     task.train(params)

     ```